jeremeamia/mu/README.md

 A _real_ "microframework" that fits in just 4 lines of code.

+The microframeworks out there aren't micro enough for me, so I brushed up on some of my code golfing skills to create **µ**.

 ## Features

-The 4 lines of µ come jam-packed with features!
+These 4 LOC come jam-packed with features!

 ### Easy, regex-based routing system, if you know regex